FAQ - Underage DUI / OVI

 Q: What are the charges for underage drunk driving?

-A: In Ohio, an individual under the age of twenty one who has a blood alcohol test result over .02, but under .08, is usually charged with Operating a Vehicle after Underage Consumption (OVUAC).
-If the blood-alcohol test result is over .08, the underage individual is charged with OVI / DUI “per se”, and receives an Administrative License Suspension.
+A: In Ohio, there is a charge of Operating a Vechice after Underage Consumption (OVUAC) for individuals under the age of twenty one who take an alcohol test and have a result between .020 and .079.
+If the blood-alcohol test result is at or over .08, the underage individual is charged with OVI / DUI “per se”, and receives an Administrative License Suspension.
 In addition to the OVUAC or OVI “per se” charge, there is often a charge of OVI (DUI) “impaired”.
 An OVI “impaired” charge is based on impaired driving ability, and does not depend upon the result of a chemical alcohol test.

 Q: Are underage drunk driving charges filed in adult or juvenile court?